 “There’s a condo in LoDo.
 You’re going to buy it for me.”

-Haddo wasn’t expecting this.
+Haddo wasn’t expecting this and was disappointed enough he let it show.
 “Property in Lower Downtown?
-That’s — “
+That’s – “

 “Outrageously expensive.
 And I don’t want you to give me the cash value.
 I want you to buy the condo.
 In your own name.
 Then I want you to sign it over to me.”
 McPherson stepped through the light to stand across from Haddo’s desk.
 “No shell companies, no financial chicanery.
 A straight transfer from you to me, in black and white.”

 “Then I find out the Revenant’s story.
-Every revenant has one and it’s the key to determining how to call it off.”
-McPherson shrugged, her elegant suit making the slightest of noises as the jacket of the smooth material moved.
+Every Revenant has one and it’s the key to determining how to call it off.”
+McPherson shrugged, elegant suit making the slightest of noises as the jacket of the smooth material moved.
 “Or I go home.
 Your call.”

 Haddo considered this and successfully kept the smile from his face.
-If this imp thought a piece of paper sharing their names would be enough to break his hold over the Legion, then she greatly underestimated his power.
+If this untermensch thought a piece of paper sharing their names would be enough to break his hold over the Silver Shields, then McPherson greatly underestimated his power.
 To agree too quickly, though, would be to reveal too much, so he frowned and pushed a pencil across the ink blotter on his desk.
 Birdsong could be heard from the forest before he said, “Very well.
 I agree to your terms.”

 “OK.”
-McPherson didn’t move to shake his hand, but put them in her pockets.
-“Well, you’d better get on buying that condo.
+McPherson didn’t move to shake his hand, but put them in its pockets.
+“You’d better get on buying that condo.
 I don’t start work until it’s in my name and I’d imagine that’ll take some time.”
-She hadn’t before, but McPherson smiled now.
+The inspector’s smile returned.
 “And I don’t think you’ve got a lot of time left.”

 “Very well.”
 Haddo rose.
 “Our business is concluded.
 Please leave the way you came.
-I thank you for coming all this way.”
+I thank you for your time.”

 Perplexing Haddo, McPherson’s smile grew broader.
 “That’s OK.
 This is a lot more interesting than I thought it would be.”
-Turning her back on him, she headed towards the door, pointing to his vitrine as she did.
+Turning its back on him the inspector headed towards the door, pointing to his vitrine as it did.
 “When you brought me in here, I assumed it was to find out whoever stole your whachamacallit.”

-Haddo blinked, stopping her with a, “Excuse me?”
+Haddo blinked, stopping McPherson with an, “Excuse me?”

-McPherson’s smile peeked over her shoulder as did the twinkle in her eye.
+The twinkle in its eye peeked over its shoulder.
 “The missing item in your little trophy case.”
-She strode over to the vitrine and pointed to the crushed velvet underneath the glass.
-Between the ceremonial dagger and brass skull, among the Records of Thule and the grotesque fertility sculpture, lie an outline of something long and thin that had once occupied space in the cabinet.
+The inspector strode over to the vitrine and pointed to the crushed velvet underneath the glass.
+Between the ceremonial dagger and brass skull, among the Records of Thule and the grotesque fertility sculpture of Nr, lie an outline of something long and thin that had once occupied space in the cabinet.

 Perplexed beyond control, Haddo stood and moved to the vitrine, quickly confirming what his imp told him.
 Staring at the red velvet with its outline of his missing item, he found the words wanting to come out of his mouth to be too revealing.
 Unwilling to embarrass himself any further, he simply stood there.
 He found his control tested as McPherson added with barely concealed glee, “What?
 You didn’t know it was gone?”
-After a few moments of silence that Haddo could feel the detective savoring, she added, “I would have thought the first edition of Uralt Blut Boden Weisheit was the most valuable thing in here.
+After moments of silence that Haddo could feel the inspector savoring, it added, “I would have thought the first edition of Uralte Weisheit des Blut und Boden was the most valuable thing in here.
 What was taken?”

 “You sure?”
-McPherson cocked a plucked and incredulous eyebrow at him.
+McPherson cocked a plucked eyebrow at him.
 “If I’m going to investigate your Revenant, I don’t want any surprises.”

 “Yes.”
 Haddo gathered his dignity and began to move back to his desk.
 “I believe this concludes our business.
 You may go.”

-Aggie shrugged, stuffed her hands back into her pockets, and walked towards the door.
-Haddo tried not to let the jaunty tune she was whistling bother him much.
+McPherson shrugged, hands back in pockets, and walked towards the door.
+Haddo tried not to let the jaunty tune the inspector was whistling bother him much.

 See the author’s published work here.